(click on link to jump to section)

 -- United Airlines' senior pilot, champion air-racer, top movie stunt-pilot, and renowned, trend-setting aviation-industry innovator and guru,

-- first Space Shuttle commander
+- the first Space Shuttle commander

 - many, MANY more.